transferzero/api-documentation/_docs/collection-details.md

 # NGN Bank collections

-To initiate NGN bank collection, please use the following details (`phone_number` used below is an example):
+To initiate an NGN bank collection, please use the following details (the details used below are only an example):

 {% capture data-raw %}